celestiaorg/docs/docs/developers/node-api.md

 sidebar_label: Node API
 ---

-# Celestia Node API Docs
+# Celestia node API docs
 <!-- markdownlint-disable MD013 -->

 This is the Celestia Node API Docs reference page for being able to make API